 Chef: Operation Human Shield, my ass!

 Operation Human Shield members were tied to the outside of tanks to supplement their armor!

 In Dark Fury, Junner apologizes to Antonia that he allowed Riddick to kill a lot of mercs in his capture.
 Antonia shrugs off the loss, stating how little they mean to her and ordering Junner to unfreeze more mooks.
 Later on she unleashes a huge carnivorous monster after sending a team of mercs after Riddick, even though it has a habit of killing people indiscriminately and indeed ends up eating them.

 In Shrek, Lord Farquaad views the knights as expendable, saying when he describes the assignment to Save the Princess, "Some of you may die, but that is a sacrifice I am willing to make."
+Then whoever won the tournament would be sent to save the princess, if he died whoever was second would be sent, and so on.
 (Shrek, since he's an ogre, is even more expendable, so Farquaad doesn't end up sending any knights.)